Bhaveshanjana/Uber/README.md

   - Basic interfaces built for users and captains.
 - **Backend Development**:
   - Google maps API's integrated.
+  - User backend intergrated with Ui.
-  - Ui and backend integration in progress.
+  - captain Ui and backend integration in progress.

 ## 🗂️ Folder Structure
 - **Frontend**: Built using React.js for a dynamic and modern user experience.